Updated: November 8, 2022

 Short Term Rentals

 Short term rentals are your standard apartment or housing rentals that are available with different lease length agreements.
-Typically, most apartments will offer short term housing, but the rental rates will be a lot higher than if you were to commit to a standard twelve month lease.
+Typically, most apartments will offer short term housing, but the rental rates will be a lot higher than if you were to commit to a standard 12-month lease.

-Just like a regular apartment, you’ll have to apply and submit to a credit check.
+Just like with a regular apartment, you’ll have to apply and submit to a credit check.
 Some places may even allow you to negotiate a deposit based on your rental history and credit score.
-The shortest lease term that most apartments will agree to is 6 months, but some may agree to shorter terms.
+The shortest lease term that most apartments will agree to is a 6-month lease, but some may agree to shorter terms.
 The downside of doing a shorter term lease in an apartment is a higher deposit and monthly rent.

 Utilities that are usually covered, may also not be covered for temporary residents.
-Also keep in mind your four-legged friends.
+Also keep your four-legged friends in mind.
 Even if you find a pet-friendly short-term apartment, you’ll probably need to pay a pet fee and extra rent for that as well.

 Subletting is when you take over someone else’s apartment using a sublease.
 A sublease is an agreement between you and the tenant that you are moving in and agreeing to pay rent to the landlord.
 A tenant might want to sublease their apartment if they have to move suddenly and the landlord won’t let them break their lease.
 Instead of breaking their lease, they can find a new tenant to take their place (that’s you!).

 The benefit to subletting is that you may not have to pay a deposit or submit to a credit check unless the tenant doing the sublease is real thorough.